RunRobots/CutUpMachine/README.md

 # CutUpMachine
-Archived Adobe Flash code and supporting files for a website that allows users to create their own cut-ups (see cut-up technique by William Burroughs) using RSS feeds.
-Stopped working when Yahoo pipes ended, but can be fixed easily.
+This archive contains Adobe Flash code and supporting files for a website I made in 2010 that allows users to create their own cut-ups (see cut-up technique popularized by William Burroughs) using RSS feeds.
+The feeds stopped working when Yahoo pipes ended, but can be fixed.